 Introduction to The Elder’s Journey

-Old age is depicted in the media and in conversation as the end of one’s useful life.
+Retirement and Old age are depicted in the media and in conversation as the end of one’s useful life.
 It is a time for sitting back and watching the world go by.
 But does that have to be true?
 The Elder’s Journey says that you now have the time and experience to make a difference in the world – not just in what you do, but more importantly, in who you are being.

 The Elder's Journey

 - Module 1.0 Starting your Journey - Eldering in Retirement

 - Making a Difference in Retirement

 - My Financial Health

 - My Social Health